Sequenom Fires Top Brass After Investigation

 man assault on the island

-with a car bomb in the
+with a car bomb in the heart

-heart of Oslo's government
+of Oslo's government center.

-center.
-Authorities were
+Authorities were focused on

-survivors from that blast as
+helping survivors from that

-the first frantic calls came
+blast as the first frantic calls

-in from campers hiding
+came in from campers hiding

 from the gunman on Utoya,